melentye/andrey-melentyev.com/src/2017-09-04_importance-of-e-in-ml.md

 Luckily these days there are plenty of open source products covering all the basic needs.
 Compute is cheap and quick to scale with cloud providers like AWS or Azure: an instance with Tesla K80 GPU costs as little as [$0.21 per hour](https://aws.amazon.com/ec2/spot/pricing/).
-Depending on the size of the data sets and ML algorithms, modelling can happen anywhere from laptops to clusters of GPU-enabled instances in the cloud.
+Depending on the size of the data sets and ML algorithms, modelling can happen anywhere from laptops to clusters of GPU-powered instances in the cloud.
+Feature engineering, model training and validation are some of the activities that we associate with the data scientist role but it doesn't mean no engineering work is required to make them efficient and painless.

 **Production deployment** of models and **feature extraction pipelines** are perhaps some of the steps where the role of engineering has always been appreciated and the role of the data scientist ceases.
 However there's yet another possible